-The Marywood University Communication Sciences and Disorders (CSD) program provides academic course work and clinical experiences that prepare students for professional work in the field of speech-language pathology, audiology, or deaf studies.
+The program provides academic coursework and clinical experiences that prepare students for entry-level clinical practice in the field of speech-language pathology.

 Five Year Program

 Bachelor of Science (B.S.)
 Degree in Communication Sciences and Disorders and Master of Science (M.S.)
 Degree in Speech-Language Pathology.

 This program allows students to earn both a bachelor's and a master's degree by designing an academic and clinical curriculum sequence that extends across five years.

 The undergraduate (pre-professional phase) portion of the program includes Marywood University’s core curriculum and all of the pre-professional courses that emphasize knowledge of basic human communication and swallowing processes.

 The graduate (professional phase) portion of the program, which begins with the summer semester of the third undergraduate year, emphasizes academic coursework and clinical practicum experiences designed to foster knowledge and skills about the nature of speech, language, hearing and communication disorders and differences as well as swallowing disorders.

 This 5-year program provides a rigorous, intensive curriculum sequence tailored to students who are focused on their educational achievements and who are goal oriented.
 Students who do not meet the academic requirements to transition to the professional (graduate) phase of the program will complete only the pre-professional (undergraduate) phase and earn a bachelor of science degree at the end of their fourth year.